MuzammilKhan/Ventriloquy/mysite/README.md

 ```
 python manage.py runserver
 ```
-The server should be now running now and listening on localhost(127.0.0.1:8000).
+The server should be running now and listening on localhost(127.0.0.1:8000).

 To listen on different port, do the following instead:
 ```